 Trade secrets refer to information that people and companies want to keep confidential.
 In addition to computer software, secret recipes, and manufacturing techniques, trade secrets can also include client lists, price lists, and business strategies.

 While companies are often actively involved in developing and marketing new products and services, applying for patents and trademarks to protect their businesses is one area in which it’s recommended to seek legal help.
 In fact, the U.S. Patent and Trademark Office (USPTO) recommends getting professional guidance throughout the patent and trademark purchasing processes.
 Applications for patents and trademarks require technical language and an in-depth knowledge of patent and trademark law.
 After patent issuance and trademark registration, you may encounter additional legal needs, including help with post-grant reviews and challenges.
-These are services which our firm is highly qualified to provide.
+These are services that our firm is highly qualified to provide.

 To best aid our client base, attorneys and staff members at our firm are proficient in a wide variety of foreign languages including Chinese, Dutch, German, Japanese, and Russian.
 All of our attorneys are registered with the U.S. Patent and Trademark Office.
 In addition, co-owner Kevin Dunleavy is a registered European patent attorney with the European Patent Office.
 These qualifications allow our firm to confidently represent domestic clients as well as clients located in many different countries, in the prosecution of both U.S. and European patent and trademark applications.